open-telemetry/opentelemetry-specification/specification/trace/api.md

 - (Required) Name of the event.
 - (Optional) [`Attributes`](../common/common.md#attributes).
-- (Optional) Timestamp for the event.
-If not provided, the current time when the event is added MUST be used.
+- (Optional) Custom Timestamp for the event.
+A custom timestamp SHOULD only be provided, if there is a significant difference between the time at which the event occurred and the time it is recorded at.
+If a custom timestamp is not provided, the current time at recording the event is added by the implementation.

 The `Event` SHOULD be an immutable type.